 As if we all didn’t have enough issues, it seems paranoia may not be reserved for just schizophrenics, but for about a quarter of us. … Who said that!?

 According to British psychologist Daniel Freeman, one in four Londoners regularly has paranoid thoughts.
-Maybe they think someone is trying to kill them when they try to choke down Shepherd’s Pie?
+Maybe they think someone is trying to kill them when they choke down Shepherd’s Pie?

 Experts say having paranoid thoughts doesn’t necessarily mean you need to run down to your local psychiatrist.
 It just depends on how disturbing the thoughts are and if they disrupt your life, or someone else’s.
 Wheeew!